commonpike/kw.nl.processing.library-example/README.md

 This whole folder should go into your "sketchbook location", also sometimes called the "processing library directory".
-You can find it's location in the Processing app, under preferences.
+You can find its location in the Processing app, in the menu, under preferences.
 It's usually in your homedir somewhere.

 ## Folder structure

-If the Library folder is called ExampleFooLibrary
+If the Library folder is called `ExampleFooLibrary`
  - it must contains a folder `ExampleFooLibrary/library`
  - it must(?) contain a file `ExampleFooLibrarylibrary.properties`
  - it must contain a file `ExampleFooLibrary/library/ExampleFooLibrary.jar`

-It can contain lots of unrelated things.
+It may contain lots of other unrelated things.
 The 'build' folder in this dir is not required;
 This 'README.txt' is not required.